vmandic/meds-processor/README.md

 ## Build, run & use 🏃

-**Build** the application (and ensure internet connectivty for NuGet packages to restore) with:
+**Build** the application (and ensure internet conectivity for NuGet packages to restore) with:

 ```bash
 > cd src/MedsProcessor.WebAPI
 MedsProcessor.WebAPI> dotnet build
 ```

-**Run** the application (and ensure internet conectivty for web scraper to work) on https://localhost:5001 with:
+**Run** the application (and ensure internet conectivity for web scraper to work) on https://localhost:5001 with:

 ```bash
 > cd src/MedsProcessor.WebAPI